 "Perhaps one of the greatest portrayals of nocturnal urban life of the 20th Century -- certainly keeping equal company with Brassai's classic Paris de Nuit." — Eric Miles, Photo-Eye.

-"hellishly brilliant." — Vince Aletti, The New Yorker. (more reviews).
+"hellishly brilliant." — Vince Aletti, The New Yorker.

-Also see Ken Schles: Invisible City, a digital resource.
+And check out Ken Schles: Invisible City, a digital resource.
 A free crowd-sourced eBook study by the Photo Book Club (UK).
 Includes interviews and other background material.